versionone/VersionOne.Client.Requestor/TECHNICAL.md

 * Type `system` into the text box
 * Hit enter

-Now, in the Chrome Developer Tools' Network tab, we can inspect the request and response:
+Now, in the Chrome Developer Tools' Network tab, we can inspect the HTTP request and HTTP response:

-### Request generated
+### HTTP Request generated

 #### URL